WorldFishCenter/rappseq/site/content/bioinformatics.md

 draft: false
 ---

-This section covers pre-data analysis QC checks of raw Illumina and nanopore  sequences, two bioinformatics pipelines (1) whole genome sequencing bioinformatics, (2) targeted amplicon (including 16S rRNA) and a detailed walkthrough of all web-based tools and ressources available
+This section covers pre-data analysis QC checks of raw Illumina and nanopore  sequences, two bioinformatics pipelines for (1) whole genome sequencing, (2) targeted amplicon (including 16S rRNA) and a detailed walkthrough of all web-based tools and ressources available

 ---
 **Contents**